 Sustainability and the new financing and corporate business models

-Mamadou Abou-Sarr, Senior Vice President, Global Head of Environmental Social and Governance (ESG), Northern Trust Asset Management; ESCP Europe Alumnnus & Winner of the GRESB Investor Year Award
+Mamadou Abou-Sarr, Senior Vice President, Global Head of Environmental Social and Governance (ESG), Northern Trust Asset Management; ESCP Alumnus & Winner of the GRESB Investor Year Award

 09:45 - 11:15

 The European energy transition; regulatory matters and new business solutions

 Gianfranco Scalabrini, Partner, 3H Partners and Visiting Professor at ESCP